noahehall/theBookOfNoah/0current/languages/javascript/opensource/tanstack.md

 - useQueryClient: enables access to the QueryClient
 - useMutation: maps up arbitrary keys to POST/PUTS
 - devtools (package): observe queries in development (but not mutations)

+#### plugins

+- Query key factory: plugin for declaring all query keys in a single file
+- react query kit: makes react query hooks reusable and typesafe

 ### terms